 1. Personal Growth

-Moving overseas or even working abroad temporarily is great at ripping you out of your comfort zone.
+To move overseas or to work abroad temporarily is great at ripping you out of your comfort zone.
 Change isn’t something that is comfortable for us as humans, but we do know that it’s good for us.
 At what other time will you grow as much as when you are out of your normal routine and your comfort zone?
 Taking on these changes and challenges will help you grow as a person in many different ways.

 2. Cultural Understanding